hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 * `-f` - to find the reads that agree with the flag statement
 * `-F`  - to find the reads that do not agree with the flag statement

-Let's use the modifier to find the number of reads that do not map anywhere.
-From the table above we know that flag 4 translates to the read is unmapped, so our command would be:
+Let's use the modifier to find the number of reads that map to the reverse strand.
+From the table above we know that flag 16 translates to the read is reverse strand, so our command would be:

 ```
-$ samtools view -f 4 -c results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam
+$ samtools view -f 16 -c results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam

 ```

-To find the number of reads that do map, we need to count those reads that **do not meet the condition**.
+To find the number of reads on the forward strand, we need to count those reads that **do not meet the condition 16**.
 We do this using the capitalized F flag:

 ```
-$ samtools view -F 4 -c results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam
+$ samtools view -F 16 -c results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam

 ```
+***

+**Excercise**

+Use the flags table to count how many reads are unmapped?
+How many reads are mapped?

+***

 ### Indexing the BAM file